alexaibio/teaching_content/Transformers/attention.md

 Note that we divide it by square root of embedding dimensions length because embeddings are usually a pretty long vector, it might be 512 or 1024, so the dot product tends to be very large and we scale it down, simple make the absolute numbers smaller.

-Another trick we would like to do with embedding vectors is to take a softmax on them, which essensially make the whole vector sum up to 1, i.e we normalize it.
+Another trick we would like to do with embedding vectors is to take a softmax on them, which essensially make the whole vector sum up to 1 (along only one dimension!), i.e we normalize it along this dimestion.

-Also note that softmax is applied across each row, not column because
+Softmax is applied across each row, not column because
 - in the attention mechanism, each word (or token) in the input sequence is "attending" to all other words.
 - The row-wise softmax is done to normalize the attention weights for each query (which corresponds to each row) with respect to all the keys (corresponding to columns).
 - This results in the attention scores across the key dimension summing to 1 for each query.
 Effectively, it means "how much attention" each query pays to all the other tokens in the sequence.